rouceto1/VTRL/README.md

 it is recomanded to pass pointers to stuff you alocate in python for return functins from these if you want multiple returns, touples are pain.

+to get get stuff wroking link dataset folder to the main VTRL folder using ln -s "dataset_folder_path"